al6x/cluster_management/readme.md

 It checks if the package already has been applied to box, so you can evolve your configuration and apply it multiple times, it will apply only missing packages (or drop the *applied?* clause and it will be applied every run).

-# Old stuff, don't bother to reed it
+# Temporarry stuff, don't bother to read it

 - small
 - uses well known tools (rake and anytingh ssh-enabled)
 - support iterative development

 [my_cluster]: https://github.com/alexeypetrushin/my_cluster/tree/master/lib/packages